How a Macro Diet Transformed My Body and My Eating

 How lame is that?
 And, it’s no way to live or be a friend.

-Dan, another writer on this site, first introduced me to flexible dieting and I was at first appalled by the premise that people were being encouraged to eat things like Pop Tarts and ice cream to lose weight.
+I was first introduced to macros or flexible dieting about 10 years ago and I was at first appalled by the premise that people were being encouraged to eat things like Pop-Tarts and ice cream to lose weight.

 It took some convincing, reading success stories, and seeing physique transformation pictures for me to finally be willing to give it a try, but I did, and haven’t regretted it a day since.

-I found my TDEE and macro levels using our calculator, entered that data into MyFitnessPal and ran with it.
-After all, if I was going to assist people on this website, I should at least give it a try, right?
+I found my personal TDEE and macro levels using a macro calculator, entered that data into MyFitnessPal and ran with it.

-Since then, flexible dieting has completely overhauled my relationship with food and eating as well as transformed my workouts and the ability to reach my long dreamed about goals.
+Since then, macro-based dieting has completely overhauled my relationship with food and eating as well as transformed my workouts and the ability to reach my long dreamed about goals.